I'll be back with pictures ....

 Here in Michigan, strawberries are just coming in to season so I was able to use some fresh from the farm berries to top my dessert.

 For the topping, I tossed sliced strawberries with some sugar and finely chopped fresh ginger and let it sit for about 10 minutes.
 The ginger added an unexpected (for me) kick to the berries and was it ever good!
 I topped the shortcakes with some sweetened whipped cream and I was ready to go.
 I intended to take just one bite to see how it tasted but I just couldn't stop!
 The shortcakes are excellent!
 Dorie says these shortcakes can also be made with poached mango and since Florida mangoes will come into season in about a month, I expect to make these again in July.
+Thanks for stopping by and please visit some of the other TWD bloggers to see what they made with this week's recipe selection.

 On to the next.
 I like to call V. 1.2 "Deconstructed Banana Coconut Ice Cream Pie".
 Yes, I watch way too much food TV.
 I took all the components of the pie (except the chocolate, of course) and reassembled them into a smaller single serving pie type creation.
 I used a small bowl lined with parchment paper to form a bowl with the crust ingredients.
 I piled vanilla ice cream into the coconut bowl and topped the whole thing with a banana rum sauce.
 It was fantastic!!